Copilot

 Historical context

-E7 is the first new Microsoft 365 enterprise edition since E5 launched in 2015.
-Microsoft held E5 at $57 from the March 2022 price increase through June 2026, deliberately keeping it flat while E3 rose to $36.
+E7 is the first new Microsoft 365 enterprise edition since E5 launched in December 2015.
+Microsoft has held E5 at $57 since the March 2022 price increase, deliberately keeping it flat through 30 June 2026 while E3 rose to $36 ($39 from July 2026).
 The narrowing gap made E5 the obviously better value.
 E7 is designed to do the same thing for the Copilot and agent era, making standalone Copilot at $30 look less attractive by comparison.

 The discounting question